 Hernandez, who gave the president an overall rating of 5, said the college has improved since Beard took over and he expects that trend to continue.

-"It takes time to master this job," he said.
-"I don't think it's something that can be perfected in two years, but I do think the college is better today than it was before."
+"I don't think it's something that can be perfected in two years, but I do think the college is better today than it was before," he said.

 Beard echoed those feelings, saying he didn't "feel that some of the (evaluation) comments are indicative of what I've done here."
 Still, he said he looked forward to the one-year extension as an opportunity to solidify his place at the college.